 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company has cash balances at April 30, 2015 and no-interest bearing debt, therefore, interest rate risk is nominal.
+The Company has positive cash balances at January 31, 2015 and no-interest bearing debt, therefore, interest rate risk is nominal.